 - public transport

+You can make a big difference to air quality simply by making sure your vehicle is regularly maintained and running well.
 It is estimated that servicing and tuning the worst 20% of all cars would reduce vehicle pollution by approximately 80%.

-You can save fuel and reduce pollutant emissions from your vehicle by up to 30% simply by following these driving tips:
+Eco-driving is easy and costs nothing.
+In fact, you can save fuel and reduce pollutant emissions from your vehicle by up to 30% simply by following these driving tips:

 - accelerate and brake gently